+The new Trustee utilises SEI's Vendor Management processes for Service Provider selection

+Vendor Management procedures include following specified guidelines for the initial selection and ongoing reviews of third-party service providers.
+The guidelines address the review of contractual terms; review of the service provider's internal controls, financial condition, insurance coverage and contingency planning and testing; and ensuring third-party service providers only have access to appropriate information.

+There have been no change to service providers during the reporting period.

-The Trustee is responsible for all service provider appointments (clause 4.2 of the Trust Deed and Rules).
+l Key Controls Identified by the Trustee of the Atlas Master Trust Procedures performed by Crowe U.K. LLP Result of Testing 17.1 The Trustee is responsible for all service provider appointments (clause 4.2 of the Trust Deed and Rules).

-The Trustee agrees the appointment of each of their advisers and service providers after conducting a documented due diligence procedure.

-The Trustee maintains a Service Provider Selection policy which includes criteria to be considered to support the selection of new advisers and service providers.

-In accordance with the Annual Planner, the Service Provider Selection policy is reviewed on an annual basis.

 We obtained and inspected the Trust Deed and Rules to confirm that the responsibility for all service provider appointments is vested with the Trustee.
+No exceptions noted 17.2 The Trustee agrees the appointment of each of their advisers and service providers after conducting a documented due diligence procedure.
 We obtained and inspected the documented due diligence procedures to confirm in place.
 For advisers and service providers appointed in the period, we obtained and inspected due diligence undertaken prior to their appointment and meeting minutes to confirm that the results of the due diligence has been considered by the Trustee.

-Note: During the reporting period, there were no advisers or service providers appointed.

-We obtained and inspected the Service Provider Selection policy to confirm in place.
+Note - it has been confirmed to us that no new advisers and service providers have been appointed in the year.
+No exceptions noted No exceptions noted 17.3 The Trustee maintains a Service Provider Selection policy which includes criteria to be considered to support the selection of new advisers and service providers.
+We obtained and inspected the Service Provider Selection policy to confirm in place and meeting minutes to confirm that a review of the Service Provider Selection policy has been undertaken by the Trustee in accordance with the Annual Planner.
 We obtained and inspected the Service Provider Selection policy to confirm it includes criteria to be considered to support the selection of new advisers and service providers.

-We obtained and inspected meeting minutes to confirm that a review of the Service Provider Selection policy has been undertaken by the Trustee in accordance with the Annual Planner.
+No exceptions noted No exceptions noted 17.4 In accordance with the Annual Planner, the Service Provider Selection policy is reviewed on an annual basis carried out by ROSC We obtained and inspected meeting minutes to confirm that a review of the Service Provider Selection policy has been undertaken by the Trustee in accordance with the Annual Planner.
+No exceptions noted

-18. Roles and responsibilities of all advisers and service providers are documented and the performance and quality of their service is subject to documented reviews by the Trustee Board against documented performance criteria.
+Control Objective 18: Roles and responsibilities of all advisers and service providers are documented and the performance and quality of their service is subject to documented reviews by the Trustee Board against documented performance criteria.